mermaid-js/mermaid/docs/sequenceDiagram.md

 sequenceDiagram
     participant John
     participant Alice
-    Alice->John: Hello John, how are you?
+    Alice->>John: Hello John, how are you?
-    John-->Alice: Great!
+    John-->>Alice: Great!
 ```

-### Messages
+## Messages
 Messages can be of two displayed either solid or with a dotted line.

 ```
 [Actor][Arrow][Actor]:Message text
 ```

-There are two types of arrows currently supported:
+There are six types of arrows currently supported:

--> which will render a solid line
+-> which will render a solid line without arrow

---> which will render a dotted line
+--> which will render a dotted line  without arrow

+->> which will render a solid line with arrowhead

+-->> which will render a dotted line  with arrowhead

+-x which will render a solid line with a cross at the end (async)

+--x which will render a dotted line with a cross at the end (async)

-### Notes
+## Notes
 It is possible to add notes to a sequence diagram.
 This is done by the notation
-Note [right|left] of [Actor]: Text in note content
+Note [ right | left ] of [Actor]: Text in note content

 See the example below:
 ```